Greentube/Java-converter/README.md

 The compiler can be used as a command-line tool or as an Ant task to compile a bunch of java source files to the equivalent .js (javascript) or .cs (C#) files.
 For the case of javascript, a linker step is also needed to put all the small .js files together to a big .js file in the correct loading order.
-A optional minifying step (using Google's closure compiler) will greatly reduce javascript code size.
+You can later do a minifying step (using Google's closure compiler) that will greatly reduce javascript code size.
 The compiler is optimized to generate minify-able output.
 See the [getting started](doc/getting_started.txt) document for more details.